 There are no statewide regulations governing the construction or placement of tiny houses, so each county and city has the authority to set its own rules.
 In some areas, tiny houses are considered RVs and can be parked on any property that allows RV parking.
 Other places have zoning laws that restrict where Tiny Houses can be placed.

 Some states have started to adopt specifictiny house regulations.
 For example, California has a new law that will allow accessory dwelling units (including Tiny Houses) to be built on properties with single-family homes.
-If you’re considering building or placing a Tiny House, your best bet is to research the local laws in your area to see what’s allowed.

 You may need to get a permit or variance from your city or county in order to legally place your Tiny House on a piece of property.
 But even if you don’t need a permit, it’s always a good idea to check with your local authorities before moving forward with any construction project.